stonefl/stonefl.github.io/_posts/2020-06-07-Installing-Google-Cloud-SDK-to-Use-Python-from-Anaconda.md

 ```

 ### Managing Configurations
-If you are using multiple projects with multiple authorization accounts, you would like to create multiple configurations - one configuration for each project.
+If you are using multiple projects with multiple authorization accounts, you would like to create multiple configurations - one for each project.

 You can use the following command to create a configuration:
 ```